National CSR Forum

 The National CSR Forum's main jobs include advising the Federal Government on further developing the national CSR strategy and drawing up recommendations on individual topics.
 The starting point was the 2010 recommendations report on the basis of which the Federal Cabinet adopted the National CSR Action Plan in the same year.
 The Forum usually meets twice a year.
 The "executive organ" of the Forum, its nine-person steering committee, prepares the meetings.
 The steering committee also brings together all stakeholders.

-The future of the CSR strategy
+Ideas for the CSR strategy

-• the development of a National Action Plan for Business and Human Rights in an effort to implement the UN Guiding Principles and
+- the development of a National Action Plan for Business and Human Rights in an effort to implement the UN Guiding Principles, and